OpenSynergic/leconfe/resources/docs/1.0/plugin/getting-started.md

     ├── index.php
     └── pluginName.php
 ```
-### Plugin information
+### about.json
-A detailed information about the plugin are stored in `plugin.json`.
+A detailed information about the plugin.
 ```json
 {
     "plugin_name": "Plugin Name",